SnowyMouse/invader/README.md

 Invader's development.

 - [What operating systems are supported?]
+- [Why GPL and not MIT or BSD?]
-- [Are 32-bit Windows Nightly Builds available?]
+- [Are 32-bit Windows builds available?]
 - [Can invader-build create .yelo maps?]
 - [Can invader-build create Xbox maps?]
 - [The HEK says my bitmap tag is "too large" when opening.]